Moesif/moesif-servlet/README.md

 filter.updateSubscription(subscription);
 ```

+The metadata field can store any subscription-related information you wish to keep.
+The `subscription_id`, `company_id`, and `status` fields are all required.
+This method is a convenient helper that calls the Moesif API library.
+For more information, see the function documentation in [Moesif Java API reference](https://www.moesif.com/docs/api?java#update-a-subscription).

 ## Update Subscriptions in Batch

-Similar to `updateSubscription`, but used to update a list of subscriptions in one batch.
-The `subscription_id`, `company_id`, and `status` fields are required for each subscription in the list.
-This method is a convenient helper that calls the Moesif API library.
-For details, visit the [Java API Reference](https://www.moesif.com/docs/api?java#update-subscriptions-in-batch).
+To update a list of subscriptions in one batch, use the `updateSubscriptionsBatch()` function.

-You can update subscriptions _synchronously_ or _asynchronously_ on a background thread.
+You can update subscriptions synchronously or asynchronously on a background thread.
 Unless you require synchronous behavior, we recommend the async versions.

 ```java
 MoesifFilter filter = new MoesifFilter("Your Moesif Application Id", new MoesifConfiguration());